 - Protects against or lessens the severity of sunburns.

 Who should use topical vitamin C?

 Everyone will benefit from maintaining adequate vitamin C levels.
-For most people this can be achieved by eating more than 5 servings of fruit, vegetables and juices daily.
+For most people, this can be achieved by eating more than five servings of fruit, vegetables and juices daily.
 There are many topical vitamin C preparations available that claim to benefit photoaged skin.
 However, almost all of these claims have no rigorous scientific testing to back them.

-A correctly formulated topical vitamin C preparation is a difficult and costly process.
-Many formulations on the market are manufactured cheaply and are basically ineffective.
-The problems lies in the fact that vitamin C is most commonly found in the form L-ascorbic acid.
-This is highly unstable when exposed to oxygen, making it become useless.
-In addition, many of the currently available topical vitamin C preparations do not penetrate the skin sufficiently to make any difference.
-Research is currently underway to optimize a stable and effective topical vitamin C formulation.
+A correctly formulated topical vitamin C preparation is a costly process.
+Many available formulations are ineffective.
+The problems lie in the fact that vitamin C is most commonly found in the form, L-ascorbic acid, which is highly unstable when exposed to oxygen, making it useless.
+Also, many of the currently available topical vitamin C preparations do not penetrate the skin sufficiently to make any difference.
+Research is underway to optimise a stable and effective topical vitamin C formulation.

 The treatment and prevention of scurvy, which is due to dietary vitamin C deficiency, requires oral replacement of ascorbic acid.